tsmx/json-tools/README.md

 # json-tools

 > A comprehensive toolkit for analyzing, transforming, and obfuscating JSON objects.
-Useful for pre-processing data in your AI apps.
+Ideal for pre-processing and optimizing input in your AI apps.

 ## API Reference